 Australia is the 6th largest country in the world and is also the smallest continent.
 It is about 7.7 million square kilometers in size, with a population of approximately 25 million.
-Once a British colony, Australia is now a multicultural society with a variety of ecosystems -unique wildlife, beaches, tropical rainforests, vast deserts.
-Sydney, Melbourne, Brisbane, Perth and its capital Canberra are the biggest metropolitan cities, where most of the population resides.
+Once a British colony, Australia is now a multicultural society with a variety of ecosystems -unique wildlife, beaches, tropical rainforests, and vast deserts.
+Sydney, Melbourne, Brisbane, Perth, and its capital Canberra are the biggest metropolitan cities, where most of the population resides.

 Australia has in total of:

 - 1 private university and many other specialists higher education institutions.

 Australian universities are truly world-class, look at independent global rankings such as Times Higher Education, QS and Shanghai Rankings.